 - Stryker2 or Nemo1 - You can have a unit at +5 ARM against ranged and magic attacks thanks to the combination of Arcane Shield and Deceleration.

 - It's a Special Order Model.

-- With only a low number of boxes, the Journeyman is vulnerable to being killed by weapons or spells with Feedback that attack the Warjack they are controlling.
+- 5 health boxes means the Journeyman is vulnerable to being killed by weapons or spells with Feedback that attack the Warjack they are controlling.